chethanv28/CSI-migration-syncer-logs/FullSync_Analysis.md

 </pre>

 CNS UI after full sync: [CNS UI](https://github.com/chethanv28/CSI-migration-syncer-logs/blob/master/Full-sync-large.png) *Note: 6 volumes existed before this test.
-So ignore the extra volumes on the UI
+So ignore the extra volumes on the UI.
+They were present before the beginning of this test